www.azhagi.com

 4. What is Unicode all about?

-If you want FULL and comprehensive details on what is Unicode, why Unicode, what are its powerful advantages, what are the current issues with it etc., then click here.
+If you want FULL and comprehensive details on what is Unicode, why Unicode, what are its powerful advantages, etc., then visit unicode.org.

 5. How to effect Non-Unicode (Tscii) Input in all Windows applications?